Shorter hair? Need a few ways you can switch up your look from time to time?

 Low maintenance is an especially important feature if you’re constantly on the go or running late or both.
 Which might explain why many teens, college students and working women alike love to keep their hair short on an everyday basis.

 But when it comes to a special occasion or simply a desire to have a different look, the options may seem rather limited.
 In fact, what options are there exactly?
 Ah, the lack of versatility is the one drawback to cropped hair.
 Or so you might think.

 So if you’re bored with your shorter locks it may have crossed your mind to explore cute and sophisticated updos for short hair.
 But do such creatures exist really?
 Or are they a figment of someone’s imagination?

 Turns out, even though you may not have a lot of hair to work with, they most assuredly do exist.
-Yet you don’t have to look like a prom queen either because depending on the styling and accessories used, they be casual, kind of casual or can go all the way to dressy-dressy too.
+Yet you don’t have to look like a prom queen either because depending on the styling and accessories used, they be casual, in-between casual – think like polished braids for short hair even, or can go all the way to dressy-dressy too.

 Not only that but for most of these stylish updos you’ll only need a few hair clips, a handful of bobbie pins and a few minutes of time in front of a mirror.
 If your hair cooperates.
 If it doesn’t we’ve got answers for that too.